Sandgate Library Temporary Service Closure: 5 & 6 December

 Posted by Tim Prater in Sandgate Community Garden

-The agenda of Sandgate’s Parish Council Planning Committee meeting.
-The meeting will be on 16th August 2022, at 6.30pm.
+The agenda of Sandgate’s Parish Council Resources Committee meeting.
+We will hold the meeting on 15th November 2022 at 6:30pm.
 It will be held in Sandgate Library.

 The Planning Committee meeting is open to press and public.
 If any member of the public wishes to attend, please can they notify clerk@sandgatepc.org.uk in advance.
 This allows us to ensure we have sufficient seats and allow reasonable spacing.